Criminal Motion: What is It and How to File One in Singapore

 A criminal appeal can only be made against any judgment, sentence or order of a Magistrate’s Court, District Court, or High Court, at the conclusion of a case, if either the accused person or PP is dissatisfied with the court’s decision.

-The petition of appeal may be filed with the Registrar of the Supreme Court (if the trial court is the High Court) or the Registrar of the State Courts (if the trial court is a Magistrate’s Court or District Court).
+The petition of appeal may be filed with the Registrar of the Supreme Court (if the trial court is the General Division of the High Court) or the Registrar of the State Courts (if the trial court is a Magistrate’s Court or District Court).

 On the other hand, criminal motions are applications that can be made at any time in the course of, or pending, criminal proceedings.
-A criminal motion can be filed to and heard in the High Court or the Court of Appeal, whichever court is relevant.
+A criminal motion can be filed to and heard in the General Division of the High Court or the Court of Appeal, whichever court is relevant.

 How Can a Criminal Motion be Filed?